 “They won’t pull the knives out on each other because those West Point classes tend to stick together,” Townsend said.
 Trump himself indicated that he would soon nominate Esper for the permanent position, calling him “a highly respected gentleman with a great career … a tremendous talent.”

 One former senior defense official expressed concern that Milley, a loud and imposing former hockey player, has Esper “around his finger.”
 But the second administration official dismissed speculation that Esper was weak.

 “I don’t think he’s a puppet for Milley.
 Esper knows the town really well and holds his own,” the official said, stressing that he has been “by far the most effective and competent service secretary.”

-Another former senior defense official agreed that Esper was not one to knuckle under pressure from the White House—a criticism that was often lobbied at his predecessor, Acting Defense Secretary Patrick Shanahan, who withdrew his name from consideration for the permanent job on Tuesday after reports surfaced about domestic violence in his family.
+Another former senior defense official agreed that Esper was not one to knuckle under pressure from the White House—a criticism that was often lobbied at his predecessor, Acting Defense Secretary Patrick Shanahan, who withdrew his name from consideration for the permanent job after reports surfaced about domestic violence in his family.

 “He’s his own person,” the former official said of Esper.
 “He’s not a yes man.
 He knows what is at stake and whose lives are on the line.”